avdoB/avdoB/README.md

 ### Hi there, I'm Avdo! 👋
-I like to Code and make appealing and presentable interfaces for my apps.
+I design and build presentable interfaces for my apps.

-In my free time i  watch commercials.
+In my free time, I  watch commercials.

 tweet me at  @avdoo98